gleisonsdm/DawnCC-Compiler/ArrayInference/README.txt

   an analysis.
   true : Try rewrite regions.
   false : Use just the regions available in the IR.
+  -> OPTION10 => Define if the annotation will be parallel loops or tasks. true : Annotate parallel loops. false : Annotate tasks (OpenMP only).

 # Run Clang and opt loading our dynamic libraries
   ./clang -g -O0 -c -emit-llvm ${BENCH_DIR}/$BENCH.c -o ${BENCH_DIR}/$BENCH.bc